What to Expect During a Ketamine Infusion

-The water in the video looked extra sparkly as if someone painted them and added more of a reflective effect.
-Sometimes the water moved very fast, and then sometimes it would move unnaturally slow.
+The water in the video looked extra sparkly, as if someone painted them and added more of a reflective effect.
+Sometimes the water moved very fast, and then sometimes, it would move unnaturally slow.
 There was a scene where the water was lapping serenely over some rocks, but the water foam seemed to freeze and not move back as it naturally would at a beach.

 The foam and the wave seemed frozen, and I could not figure out if this was reality or my mind of ketamine.
 It was interesting but not scary.
 The wave and foam over the rock seemed brushed back as if someone were making a painting and then swiped backward.
 It was strange.

 The best way to describe it would be as if you saw a movie wearing 3D glasses.
-I noticed that if I tried looking up, to the left, to look at the clock, it was very difficult to do so.
+I noticed that if I tried looking up to the left to look at the clock, it was very difficult to do so.
 It seemed that the clock hands weren't moving, and my vision was blurry.
 Peripheral vision was certainly blurry.

 The Abide scripture app that I was listening to beautifully blended in with the peaceful ocean images on the screen.
 On the app, the man talking mentioned having a fire in your heart, and at that moment, a fiery sunset appeared on the television screen.
-Also, there were moments when the app asked you to breathe, and I felt that my breathing was in tune with the waves of the ocean on the television.
+Also, there were moments when the app asked me to breathe, and I felt that my breathing was in tune with the waves of the ocean on the television.